nikolanan/CppBasics/existingGrade/README.md

 2.32

-Sample output: There is student with such grade
+Sample output: There is a student with such a grade